kuhaha/ksuwiki8/README.en.KsuWiki.txt

 NAME

-    KsuWiki - a Mult-Site extension of PukiWiki
+    KsuWiki - a multi-site extension of PukiWiki 1.5.4

     PukiWiki - PHP scripts for Web pages which can be edited by anyone, at any time, from anywhere.